Towards Reliable Generation of Executable Workflows by Foundation Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, our goal is to improve the reliability and robustness of \workflow{}s.
-Prior studies have demonstrated that solely capitalizing on generative capabilities of \fms, even proprietary ones with considerable count of learnable parameters and complex architectures, is not adequate for directly synthesizing such workflows without any defects.
-This, in turn, reflects the necessity for implementing additional guardrails to detect and repair defects in generated workflows.
+Prior studies have demonstrated that relying solely on the generative capabilities of \fms, even proprietary ones with a considerable number of learnable parameters and complex architectures, is insufficient to directly synthesize such workflows without defects.
+This, in turn, underscores the need to implement additional guardrails to detect and repair defects in generated workflows.

 Although prior research examined the bugs introduced by \fms during code generation and code translation, the defects generated by \fms during NL-2-\dsl translation, such as synthesizing workflows by \fms, have yet to be investigated.